-The easiest way to pay a Petland Credit Card bill is online.
-To start, log in or create an account on the Comenity Petland website.
-After that, navigate to the My Profile section and add your bank account and routing numbers, they don’t accept credit or debit cards, unfortunately.
-Then, go to the Payments section and choose the date and amount of the payment you’d like to make.
-Payments made online by 8 p.m.
-ET will be credited the same day.
+Online: To make an online payment, log in or create an online account.
+After that, navigate to the “My Profile” section and add your bank account and routing numbers – they don’t accept credit or debit cards, unfortunately.
+Then, go to the “Payments” section and choose the date and amount of the payment you’d like to make.

-Alternatively, you can always call 866-499-4761 to make a Petland Credit Card payment over the phone.
+Phone: Alternately, you can always call (866) 499-4761 to make a Petland Credit Card payment over the phone.
 Have your card number or Social Security number ready because the automated system will need one of those to pull up your account information.
-Listen to the automated menu and wait for Make a Payment.
+Listen to the automated menu and wait for “Make a Payment.”
 Then, follow the instructions.

-CareCredit cards work by helping individuals pay for healthcare expenses that aren’t covered by insurance.
-CareCredit cards differ from normal credit cards in terms of available financing options and how long you have to pay off the expenses.
-CareCredit offers several financing options to cover costly medical expenses that may take longer to pay off than normal credit card purchases.
+The CareCredit Credit Card helps individuals pay for healthcare expenses that aren’t covered by insurance.
+These cards differ from normal credit cards in terms of available financing options and how long you have to pay off the expenses.
+CareCredit Credit Card offers several financing options to cover costly medical expenses that may take longer to pay off than normal credit card purchases.
 For purchases of $200 or more, you can receive a 0% APR period of 6, 12, 18 or 24 months.
-But if you fail to make minimum monthly payments along the way, or you don’t pay off your full balance by the end of the 0% period, interest will be charged from the original purchase date.
+But that's deferred interest; if you fail to make minimum monthly payments along the way, or you don’t pay off your full balance by the end of the 0% period, interest will be charged from the original purchase date.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by a WalletHub user.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.